 How Transfer Pricing works

-However, due to the potential for misuse, the tax authorities will often carefully examine both parties involved in such transactions focusing in particular on;
+However, due to the potential for misuse or unfair pricing, the tax authorities will often carefully examine both parties involved in such transactions focusing in particular on;

-- How each party benefited from the transaction
+- How each party benefited from the transaction;

-- The necessity of services in question
+- The necessity of services in question;

-- The rationale for determining price
+- The rationale for determining the price – was it done in accordance with the Arm‘s Length Principle?;

 Thus, it’s important that intercompany transactions are accompanied by detailed supporting evidence and are carried out in compliance with PRC law should they be challenged by the tax authorities.